How To Delete All Photos from iCloud [May 2020]

 Deleting iCloud Photos From Your iPhone

 If you want to delete photos from your iCloud, the easiest way to do this is to simply delete them from the Photos library on your iPhone.
-Here’s how to do it on your iPhone:
+In order to this, you’ll have to make sure that your iCloud Photo Library is turned on.
+Keep in mind that this will delete the photos from your other Apple devices as well.

 - Go to the Photos app and tap on the Photos option which is on the lower left, which will show you all of your photos from the most recent at the bottom to older photos at the top.